 Traditional pergolas that often span for miles to shade paths for horseback riding have since been modernized and adapted for residential use.
 Backyard pergolas are shorter and are more akin to open-air patio structures than to long pathway covers.

 But pergolas still share the same spirit of honoring the flora and the occasional visiting fauna.
-Adorned with trailing plants such as jasmine and even lighting, backyard pergolas provide a gorgeous space for relaxing, dining, socializing, or just having some quiet downtime.
+Adorned with trailing plants such as jasmine and even lighting, backyard pergolas provide a gorgeous space for dining, socializing, or just having some quiet downtime.

 Easier to build than many other types of outdoor structures